 The Sales Info tab lets you see how your print books are selling across the U.S. for the past four weeks.
-Figures are provided by Nielsen BookScan and include approximately 75% of all retail print book sales in the U.S., including most of Amazon print sales*.
+Figures are provided by Nielsen BookScan and include approximately 85% of all trade retail print book sales in the U.S., including most of Amazon print book sales*.

 Before describing how to use the Sales Info tab, let us answer some of the things authors frequently ask about: